timdreier/EstimatedReading/README.md

-# Pottkinder: EstimateReading
+# TD Reading Time

-This small TYPO3 v8.7 Extension provides you the possibility to display information of given string.
+This TYPO3 extension is a fork of [EstimatedReading](https://github.com/AgenturPottkinder/EstimatedReading) with support for newer TYPO3 Versions.
+It provides you the possibility to display information of given string.
 For example it displays the time you normally need to read an article, counts chars and sentences for you and is able to work with different articles on the same page if required.

 ## Important:
 This script is not for academic usage.
 It is counting and not calculating and that very unprecise, as it is no language KI but a small script.
 This is what is does:

 * Remove all tags